 This investigation needs to initiate immediately following a commercial truck accident.
 Unfortunately, in a surprising number of cases each year, records associated with a driver’s training are doctored in the aftermath of an accident to provide a more favorable picture of actual training that occurred.

 Truck Crashes Are Often Fatal

 A recent study determined that 11% of all fatal crashes involve big rigs.
 And predictably, the vast majority of deaths are the occupants of a passenger vehicle.
 A whopping 23 percent of passenger vehicle occupant deaths in multiple-vehicle crashes stemmed from a tractor-trailer.

 Shortage of Drivers

-A recent ATA study estimated a truck driver shortage of 48000 drivers in the US.
-The shortage leads to cutting corners in training to get the driver on the road.
+A recent ATA study estimated a truck driver shortage of 48000 drivers in the U.S. The lack of qualified drivers leads to cutting corners in training to get the driver on the road.
 Trucking companies have even taken to advertising for drivers on the radio and television.